RetroWrangler/BDAA-Upmixing-Suite/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project uses a proprietary license with source code access.
+See the LICENSE file for complete terms.

+**Quick Summary:**
+- ✅ Source code access: Granted
+- ✅ Modification for personal/internal use: Allowed
+- ❌ Redistribution: Prohibited without permission
+- ❌ Commercial resale: Prohibited without a paid license

+For commercial licensing inquiries: Retrowrangler@homemail.com

 ## Acknowledgments